Baskaboo/baskaboo-core/README.md

 ---

-## Licensing & Attribution Protocol

-This repository is bound by a custom legal and ethical framework detailed in the [LICENSE.md](LICENSE.md) file:
+## This repository is bound by a custom legal and ethical framework detailed in the LICENSE.md file, operating as an extension of the author's binding testament ("A Letter to Humanity")

-1.  **Software License (GNU AGPLv3):** The code is open-source under copyleft terms.
-Modification or integration requires keeping the project public; closed-source or commercial privatization is prohibited.
+*    **Software License & The L ≡ Ø Absolute Clause:**
+The code is open-source under copyleft terms (GNU AGPLv3).
+However, in accordance with the author's testament, any modification, deployment, or integration strictly prohibits not only closed-source privatization but also any form of direct or indirect monetization.
+Charging governments, insurance funds, NGOs, or patients via indirect taxes, hidden fees, or mandatory donations is strictly prohibited.
+The final product must reach the end-user at absolute zero cost (0€).

-2.  **Mandatory Attribution Protocol:** Use of the FSFR Algorithm, Wave Pump Protocol, or the core equation must include proper citation for academic use, or explicit credit to the "Baskaboo Framework" in media/publications.
+*   **Mandatory Attribution Protocol:**
+Use of the FSFR Algorithm, Wave Pump Protocol, or the core equation must include proper citation for academic use, or explicit credit to the "Baskaboo Framework" in media/publications.

-3.  **Anti-Patent Clause:** Patenting the mathematical logic or algorithms is prohibited.
+*   **Anti-Patent & Anti-Profit Clause:**
+Patenting the mathematical logic, algorithms, or any resulting therapies/technologies is strictly prohibited.
+Ultimate oversight remains with the creator to ensure the work is never used to profit from human pain.

 *Read the complete [LICENSE.md](LICENSE.md) for full legal constraints.*